Who is eligible to apply for an Exploratory Seminar?

 Is it possible to view an example of a successful application?

 Yes.
-To see samples of prior successful applications, please contact Kristen Osborne at email@example.com
+To see samples of prior successful applications, please contact Sean O’Donnell at firstname.lastname@example.org.

 What types of deliverables are acceptable for workshops?
 What if we don’t yet know what the best outcome would be?